top1944/duckuments/docs/atoms_70_software_devel_guide/SY-howto.md

     #!/usr/bin/env python
     import rospy
-    from pkg_name.util import HelloGoodbye #Imports module.
-Not limited to modules in this package. from std_msgs.msg import String #Imports msg
+    # Imports module.
+Not limited to modules in this package.
+    from pkg_name.util import HelloGoodbye
+    # Imports msg
+    from std_msgs.msg import String

-`#!/usr/bin/env python`, this specify that the script is written in Python.
-Every ROS node in python should start with this line (or else it won't work properly.)
+The first line, `#!/usr/bin/env python`, specifies that the script is written in Python.

+Every ROS node in Python must start with this line.

-`import rospy` imports the rospy module necessary for all ROS nodes in Python.
+The line `import rospy` imports the `rospy` module necessary for all ROS nodes in Python.

-`from pkg_name.util import HelloGoodbye` imports HelloGoodby defined in the file `pkg_name/include/pkg_name/util.py`.
-Note that you can also include modules provided by other packages giving that you specify dependency in `CMakeLists.txt` and `package.xml`.
+The line `from pkg_name.util import HelloGoodbye` imports the class `HelloGoodbye` defined in the file [`pkg_name/util.py`][util-py].

+Note that you can also include modules provided by other packages, if you specify the dependency in `CMakeLists.txt` and `package.xml`.

-`from std_msgs.msg import String` imports the `String` message defined in the `std_msgs` package.
-Note that you can use `rosmsg show std_msgs/String ` in a terminal to lookup the defintion of `String.msg`.
+The line `from std_msgs.msg import String` imports the `String` message defined in the `std_msgs` package.

+Note that you can use `rosmsg show std_msgs/String ` in a terminal to lookup the definition of `String.msg`.

 ### Main

-Main:
+This is the main file:

     if __name__ == '__main__':
         # Initialize the node with rospy